csumerlin/Download-osTicket/README.md

 </p>

 <h1>osTicket - How to install osTicket</h1>
-This tutorial outlines everything from setting up and configuring osTicket for your help desk.<br />
+This tutorial outlines the downloads necessaary for setting up and configuring osTicket for your help desk.<br />

 <h2>Environments and Technologies Used</h2>